HOW (AND WHY) THIS PROGRAM BEGAN:

 But just like in the US, adoptions (or euthanasia) can never keep up with the number of births.
 Plus, in the interior of Panamá, even after people adopt dogs or cats, there remains the problem of obtaining competent medical care for them.
-I had several horrible experiences with vets both here in Volcán and in the larger town of David (about 45 minutes away from Volcán).
+I had several horrible experiences with vets both here in Volcán and in the larger town of David (about an hour away from Volcán).

-But good news!
-In February of 2005, I met Pat Chan, founder of Spay/Panama, when she brought her team of vets to Volcán for a week-end sterilization blitz.
+The great news was that in February of 2005, I met Patricia Chan, founder of Spay/Panama, when she brought her team of vets to Volcán for a week-end sterilization blitz.
 During those two days, they sterilized 129 dogs/cats.
 Meeting Pat Chan that week end was the beginning of a dear and continuing friendship.
 I have a deep admiration for Pat's tireless work (and the use of much of her own funds) to reduce the suffering of dogs and cats in Panamá through competent sterilization.
 I have spent extended periods at the Spay/Panama clinic, so I have first-hand knowledge of the dedication and hard work by Pat Chan and her vets and volunteers.

 Since inception in 2002, as of October of 2008, they have sterilized 18,470 dogs and cats!
 (Please see the Spay/Panama web site for continuing up-to-date figures.)
 Their mortality rates are 0.0022, despite the fact that many of the animals are in poor health to begin with.

 Pat regularly sends her vets to the U.S. to train in the safest and most advanced methods.
 People are welcome to visit her clinic in Panamá City, and I guarantee that anyone who visits on a sterilization day will be in AWE at the dedication, skill, and organization of these wonderful vets and volunteers.